datatrails/scitt-action/README.md

 1. Fork https://github.com/datatrails/scitt-action/ into an org you own
 1. Make the changes to your fork of the scitt-action
 1. For the repo you wish to include this action:
-   - Change the `uses` to reference a branch and commit on your org/repo:
+   - Change the `uses` to reference a branch or commit on your org/repo:

     ```yaml
             uses: <your-org>/scitt-action@<full-commit>
+            uses: synsation-corp/scitt-action@featurebranch
             uses: synsation-corp/scitt-action@5b861ed4722787835cdd5e9d86efc698974f1131
     ```